xatkit-bot-platform/xatkit/README.md

 ## What platforms are available in Xatkit?

-Your bot will be able to use any of the over a dozen platforms (and counting) available in Xatkit such as Slack, Github, React ...
+Your bot will be able to use any of the over a dozen platforms (and counting) available in Xatkit such as Slack, Telegram, WhatsApp, Github, web ...
 You can find the full list of supported platform in our [wiki](https://github.com/xatkit-bot-platform/xatkit/wiki).

 ## Troubleshooting